On primitive elements of algebraic function fields and models of $X_0(N)$: Proof of Corollary

 In this section we use the following notation: $\nu_\infty(\Gamma_0(N))$ is the number of inequivalent cusps, $\nu_2(\Gamma_0(N))$ (resp., $\nu_3(\Gamma_0(N))$) is the number of inequivalent elliptic points of order $2$ (resp. $3$) of the congruence subgroup $\Gamma_0(N)$.

-.2in We begin with the proof of Corollary \ref{exist-1}.
-First, we need to assure that $W=S_m(\Gamma_0(N))$ generates the field of rational functions $\mathbb C(\mathfrak R_{\Gamma_0(N)})$ (see Theorem \ref{thm-3}).
-By general theory of algebraic curves (see \cite{Muic1}, Corollary 3.7), it is enough to require
+We begin with the proof of Corollary \ref{exist-1} assuming that (A) holds (see the statement of Corollary \ref{exist-1}).
+First, we need to assure that $W=S_m(\Gamma_0(N))$ determines the field of rational functions $\mathbb C(X_0(N))$ (see Theorem \ref{thm-3}).
+By general theory of algebraic curves \cite[ Corollary 3.7]{Muic1}, it is enough to require

 Since we assume that

 We only need to require that